Lyme Disease: Symptoms and Treatment

 However, if a rash is absent, physicians will perform additional tests to confirm a diagnosis of Lyme disease.

-An enzyme-linked immunosorbent assay test, also known as an ELISA test, is the standard test for Lyme disease.
-The test can determine whether the body's immune system has been exposed to the bacterium B. burgdorferi.
+An enzyme-linked immunosorbent assay test, also known as an ELISA test, is the standard blood test for Lyme disease.
+The test can determine whether the body's immune system has developed antibodies to react to any kind of Borrelia bacteria.

 For the most part, antibiotics are effective if administered as soon as possible.
 Examples of common antibiotics used to treat Lyme disease include doxycycline and amoxicillin.
 Antibiotics are usually given for up to three weeks.

 Individuals in later stages of the disease may require several courses of intravenous antibiotics, but there is the possibility that symptoms will persist.